Jalenhart4/Divvy-BikeShare-Analysis/README.md

 - **T-statistic**: -283.4034
 - **P-value**: 0.0000
 ### Exploratory Visualizations
+Before creating the final visualizations in Power BI, I performed an Exploratory Data Analysis (EDA) using Python.
+This involved generating various plots and charts to better understand the data's structure, distribution, and key patterns.
+These Python visualizations were instrumental in guiding the development of the more refined and interactive visualizations in Power BI.
+The insights gained from the EDA served as the foundation for the final analysis and recommendations.
 - **Ride Length Distribution by Rider Type**: Boxplot showing distribution of ride lengths.
 - **Average Ride Length by Time of Day**: Line plot of average ride length by hour.
 - **Ride Counts by Time of Day**: Count plot illustrating ride frequencies.